project-fifo/docs/general/rightmanagement.rst

 .. note::

-   This role assumes all users are allowed ot use all packages and datasets (``packages->_->get`` and ``datasets->_->get``) if this is not wanted the permissions must be set on a different level and more respective.
+   This role assumes all users are allowed to use all packages and datasets (``packages->_->get`` and ``datasets->_->get``) if this is not wanted the permissions must be set on a different level and more respective.

 .. note::

-   This is meanted to be used in connection with the <a href="/general/rightmanagement.html#org-example">Example Org</a> to give users the right to create VM's otherwise the following permission needs to be added to grant all users permission to create VMs: ``cloud->vms->create``.
+   This is meant to be used in connection with the <a href="/general/rightmanagement.html#org-example">Example Org</a> to give users the right to create VMs.
+Otherwise the following permission needs to be added to grant all users permission to create VMs: ``cloud->vms->create``.

 Organisation
 ------------

 Here is a set of rules that represents a good default organisation with three assiciarted roles.
-This is meant to be used in combination with a general [Users Role](/general/rightmanagement.html#org-example)
+This is meant to be used in combination with a general User Role.

 Admins
 ``````

 Administrative users that have full power over resources of the Organistation.